Why An Excellent E-Commerce Delivery Strategy Is Mandatory To Optimize Your Checkout

-Ensure you include in your shipping policies in the following:
+Ensure you include in your shipping policies the following:

-- Which locations you offer free shipping to
+Which locations do you offer free shipping to

-- How much you charge for shipping and whether this changes depending on location
+How much do you charge for shipping and whether this changes depending on location

 3. Customers want transparency in the e-commerce delivery process